simonjwright/ASIS/doc/html/gnatcheck_rm/_sources/gnatcheck_rm/predefined_rules.txt

 .. index:: Float_Equality_Checks

-Flag all calls to the predefined equality operations for floating-point types.
+Flag all calls to the predefined equality operations for floating-point types and private types whose completions are floating-point types.
 Both '``=``' and '``/=``' operations are checked.
 User-defined equality operations are not flagged, nor are uses of operators that are renamings of the predefined equality operations.